Delayed Life Insurance Claim Fact Sheet

 • Delays are common but not always justified

-• Excessive document requests are a common stalling tactic
+• Excessive document requests are a frequent stalling tactic

 • Beneficiaries have enforceable legal rights